IUREDCap/redcap-etl/docs/InstallationGuide.md

 * **REDCap-ETL.** The software that actually does the Extract Transform and Load.
 * **Database.** There needs to be some kind of database where the extracted and transformed data can be loaded, such as a MySQL database, although this could be as simple as a directory for CSV files.
-* **Apache Web Server.** The Apache web server is necessary if you want to use REDCap's data entry triggers (DETs) to check the transformation rules and/or start the ETL (Extract Transform Load) process from REDCap.
+* **Web Server.** A web server, such as Apache, that supports PHP is necessary if you want to use REDCap's data entry triggers (DETs) to check the transformation rules and/or start the ETL (Extract Transform Load) process from REDCap.
 This will allow users to run the process by editing and saving a form in the REDCap configuration project,